 • Slice zucchini into several circles.
 Add 10-15 slices of zucchini into a bowl of milk to coat.

-• From there, add slices to a bowl filled with the flour, coat.
+• Add dipped slices to a bowl filled with flour and coat.

 • Put slices back into the milk and make sure they get all wet again.

-• Add slices to a bowl filled with Panko crumbs, coat.
+• Add slices to a bowl filled with Panko crumbs and coat.

-• Fry until golden brown, turning to ensure equal browning on both sides.
-Repeat process until all the slices are breaded and fried.
+• Fry in a single layer until golden brown, turning to ensure equal browning on both sides.
+Repeat the process until all the slices are breaded and fried.

 Video